Virtual CFO: Practice

-In India, this practice is gaining ground, with a thriving start-up and SME culture in the country.
-This sector has discovered new virtual CFO companies in the last three to four years, mainly because the start-ups want to focus on their core areas, leaving the technical job to technical people.
+The adoption of Virtual Chief Financial Officer (CFO) services in India began gaining traction around 2009-2010, driven largely by the country's growing start-up and small and medium enterprise (SME) sectors.
+Emerging companies utilized these outsourced services to delegate complex financial management, allowing them to focus resources on core business operations.

 In Germany, virtual or part-time CFOs (in German called "Teilzeit-CFOs") are getting more and more traction, especially with startups, even though many SMEs still rely mostly only on their tax advisors, who have a good knowledge of German tax laws, but lack management and operational experience.

 However, this practice should be differentiated from finance outsourcing.
 Finance outsourcing is commonly understood to indicate a transnational outsourcing process, in which the financial management of companies is generally outsourced from Western countries to low-wage group countries, like India, South Africa, Brazil, etc.

 Professional qualifications

 There is currently no official requirement as to the qualifications that a virtual CFO should hold.
 However, it is generally expected for a virtual CFO to have finance related university degree, professional accountancy qualification, and sufficient relevant experience.

 In addition, virtual CFOs can obtain the Qualified Cloud CFO (QCCFO) professional certification provided by the International Association of Qualified Cloud Accountants (IAQCA) which is specifically focused on the knowledge that financial professionals need to deliver their services within the Internet and Cloud environment.